TodePond/TodePondDotCom/wikiblogarden/better-computing/better-computing/readme.md

 It's easy, we just add them all together for the **BESTEREST computering web**.
 And we call that... the `tadi web`.

 The tadi web is nothing new.
 It's simply what you get when you merge together all of the above, and more!
 It's something you discover.
 Not something you make.
+This is why I can't tell you if something is or isn't part of the tadi web.
+I don't frickin know!
+You work it out >:)

-_The whole point is that it introduces NOTHING NEW. `NO MORE IDEAS!!!`_
+_The whole point is that the tadi web introduces NOTHING NEW. `NO MORE IDEAS!!!`_

 Say it with me...